sukikrishna/powerOutages/README.md

 ## Assessment of Missingness

-The data set describes: The major outages are described in terms of the duration of the outage event and the total number of customers affected during that event.
+In the data set, the major outages are described in terms of the duration of the outage event and the total number of customers affected during that event.

-NMAR: Missing power outages likely have a smaller OUTAGE.DURATION and fewer TOTAL.CUSTOMERS since the data was only collected for major power outages.
+NMAR: Missing power outages likely have a smaller `OUTAGE.DURATION` and fewer `TOTAL.CUSTOMERS` since the data was only collected for major power outages.

-We believe CUSTOMERS.AFFECTED is NMAR because the dataset would be less likely to record the number if there are few customers affected.
+We believe `CUSTOMERS.AFFECTED` is NMAR because the dataset would be less likely to record the number if there are few customers affected.

-MAR: CLIMATE.REGION is MAR because it's only missing for states that aren't part of the mainland US: Alaska and Hawaii.
+MAR: `CLIMATE.REGION` is MAR because it's only missing for states that aren't part of the mainland US -- Alaska and Hawaii.

-MD: HURRICANE.NAMES is missing by design.
-It only has a value if CAUSE.CATEGORY.DETAIL is hurricanes
+MD: `HURRICANE.NAMES` is missing by design.
+It only has a value if `CAUSE.CATEGORY.DETAIL` is hurricanes

 The test statistic is the TVD between the distribution of causes when the cause details are missing or not missing

-We perform a permutation test to check if CAUSE.CATEGORY.DETAIL missingness depends on CAUSE.CATEGORY
+We perform a permutation test to check if the `CAUSE.CATEGORY.DETAIL` missingness depends on `CAUSE.CATEGORY`

 <iframe
   src="assets/Empirical_Distribution_of_the_TVD.html"